You are $75 away from free shipping

-Toss loofahs and washcloths.
-You may love your loofah, but chances are it’s a breeding ground for bacteria.
-Loofahs, washcloths and bath sponges that reside in moist areas are likely to collect bacteria – so instead of using them to get clean, beautiful skin they may actually put your skin at risk.
-Your hands are most likely clean, now that you’ve already been in the shower and washed your hair – so they’ll be a better cleansing tool.
+You may love your loofah but chances are it’s a breeding ground for bacteria.
+Loofahs, washcloths, and bath sponges that reside in moist areas are likely to collect bacteria—so instead of helping you get clean, beautiful skin, they may actually do your skin a disservice.
+Your hands are most likely clean, now that you’ve already been in the shower and washed your hair, so they’ll be a better cleansing tool.
 If you’re truly attached to your washcloth, be sure to use a different one every couple of ways and toss them all in the wash at the end of the week.

 Another skin tip that can be hard to adjust to is cutting down on how long you shower.
 Despite being difficult, this is really the best thing for your skin, as extended periods of time in water can cause dryness.
 And who wants dry skin?
 Not you!
 Optimal shower length is between five to ten minutes.
 And hey, shorter showers are also better for the environment.
 It’s a win-win!
 Consider making a shower playlist to help keep you on track and aware of the time you spend cleaning your beautiful skin.
 On the bright side, you’ll be less likely to leave the shower with pruned fingertips.